 You can use the Automox Remote Control Module (RCM) to remotely connect to and take control of devices in your Automox console.
 This is available for Windows and macOS devices.
-You can copy and paste text between devices engaged in the remote session, configure remote user consent notifications, and adjust for multiple monitors on the remote device.
+You can copy and paste text between devices engaged in the remote session, configure remote user consent notifications, and adjust for multiple monitors on the remote Windows device.

-To remotely connect to devices, you must have zone administrator or zone operator permissions for the zone where the device is located.
+To remotely connect to devices, you must have zone administrator, zone operator, or helpdesk operator permissions for the zone where the device is located.

 Your zone is under a “Complete” plan that includes RCM.
 Contact your customer support representative for more information.

 To configure consent notifications, you must have global administrator permissions.

 The following topics are described here: